 The logic behind this interview tactic is that your behavior in the past reflects and predicts how you will behave in the future.
-But remember the interviewer isn’t necessarily asking yes or no questions, and it may help to review how to answer interview questions without a right (or wrong) answer.
+But remember the interviewer isn’t necessarily asking “yes or no” questions, and so it may help to review how to answer interview questions without a right (or wrong) answer.

-Review examples of the questions you may be asked during a behavioral job interview and think about how you would answer them.
-That way you'll be prepared ahead of time, rather than having to think of a response on the spot during the interview.
+Review these examples of the questions you may be asked during a behavioral job interview and think about how you would answer them.
+This way you'll be prepared ahead of time, rather than having to think of a response on the spot during the interview.

 The STAR technique is a useful strategy for responding to interview questions that require an anecdote.
 It’s an excellent way to organize your thoughts.
 There are four steps to answering using this technique: